-According to the Final Environmental Impact Statement on the project developed by the Wisconsin Department of Transportation (WisDOT) and the Federal Highway Administration (FHWA), reconstruction and modernization of the East-West corridor – including rebuilding the freeway and bridges; modifying interchange access to improve safety and traffic flow; and reconstructing local streets affected by the freeway reconstruction would accomplish the following:
+According to the corridor study, reconstruction and modernization of the East-West Corridor – including rebuilding the freeway and bridges; modifying interchange access to improve safety and traffic flow; and reconstructing affected local streets would accomplish the following:

 While the corridor is an important link between Milwaukee and Waukesha counties, well over half of freeway traffic between 16th and 70th streets enters or leaves the freeway within the congested 3.5-mile segment.
-That includes veterans and military personnel heading to the VA hospital, workers at some of the area’s largest employers, fans heading to Miller Park and other attractions and more.
-Additionally, a 2014 report by SEWRPC found that the plan would directly serve areas of minority and low-income populations, which would benefit from the related improvements to city streets and highway accessibility to employment.
-SEWRPC reports that 45 percent of trips on the corridor are from areas with a minority or low-income population, greater than the regional average.
+That includes veterans and military personnel heading to the VA hospital, workers at some of the area’s largest employers, fans heading to American Family Field and other attractions, and more.

-East-West reconstruction is essential to the completion and success of the state’s $2.5 billion investment in the Zoo and Marquette interchange projects.
-Completing the corridor, which links the two interchanges together, is necessary to fully realize all of the safety features, reduced congestion and operational efficiencies included in both the Marquette and Zoo interchange projects.
-Without the East-West corridor project, neither interchange will operate at its intended level of efficiency.
-That diminishes the economic benefits that could be derived from improved mobility and crash reductions (when finished, crashes in the Marquette Interchange dropped 50 percent from prior levels), improved travel times and efficiencies for all users of the regional freeway system.
+East-West reconstruction is essential to the completion and success of the state’s $2.4 billion investment in the Zoo and Marquette interchanges.
+Without the East-West Corridor project, neither interchange will operate at its intended level of efficiency.
+That diminishes the economic benefits derived from improved mobility, crash reductions (since reconstruction, crashes in the Marquette Interchange are down 45 percent), and improved travel times.

 The costs of delay are significant: